OneCrazyCoder/MMOGamepadOverlay/README.md

 For these to work, make sure to add Hotspots in the ``[Hotspots]`` category with the same name as each Key Bind name.
 These will specify a position offset this HUD Element should jump to when either the "Last" or "Default" Key Bind Array index is changed.

-## Hotspots and positions
+## Hotspots and positions/sizes
 Hotspots (positions on the screen of significance, such as where a mouse click should occur) and things such as HUD Element positions and sizes, are specified as X and Y coordinates with Y=0 being the top of the window/screen and X=0 being the left side.
 Each axis can possibly have a relative and/or an absolute value.
 The relative value is related to the size of the target game's window/screen size, and the absolute value is in pixels.
-They can be specified in the format ``relativeValue% +/- absoluteValue`` and you can optionally specify only one or both.
-Some relative values can be specified by shortcuts like L/T/R/B/C/CX/CY instead of numbers.
+They can be specified in the format ``relativeValue% +/- absoluteValue`` if specify both.
+Some relative values can be also be specified by shortcuts like L/T/R/B/C/CX/CY instead of numbers.

 Some accepted examples of valid positions for reference: